ProjectLFyre/Yet/README.md

 ## Getting Started

-To get started, clone the repo, and then run the following command in the root
+To get started, clone the repo, and then run the following commands in the root
 directory:

 ```
+git config --local include.path ../.gitconfig
 git submodule update --init --recursive
 ```